 Impact AES-2: The proposed debris basin would permanently degrade the scenic quality of public views from East Valley Road.
-Views of the debris basin from East Valley Road would be mostly blocked by a proposed berm along the southern perimeter of the basin.
-Although this berm would be landscaped and irrigated (see Section 3.3.4), the scenic quality of public views of the site would be degraded by the removal of mature trees and the contours of the berm (until vegetation is established).
+Figure 3-5 provides an artistic rendering depicting a view of the project site from East Valley Road, following project construction and full maturation of vegetation on the proposed berm.
+As indicated in Figure 3-5, views of the debris basin from East Valley Road would be mostly blocked by a proposed berm along the southern perimeter of the basin.
+Although this berm would be landscaped and irrigated (see Section 3.3.4), the scenic quality of public views of the site would be degraded by the removal of mature trees and the unnatural contours of the berm (until vegetation is established).
 The proposed berm would not block a very brief view of the San Ysidro Creek channel from East Valley Road.
 This channel would be kept clear of obstructive vegetation as part of basin maintenance; however, this is the current condition of the channel.
-The upper channel banks would be revegetated with native species to give the view a more natural look than the current conditions.
+The upper channel banks would be revegetated with native species to give a more natural appearance than current conditions.
 Due to existing low to moderate scenic quality of the site, project-related degradation of scenic quality would not be substantial and considered a less than significant impact to the visual resources of this primary view corridor (Class III).